nppc/Voron-V0-OLED-boot-screen/Readme.md

 - The MCU Attiny10 can be ordered at Mouser: https://mou.sr/457LQlj
 - The firmware: [firmware hex file](firmware/firmware.hex)

-Or you can buy ready made board on eBay: https://www.ebay.de/itm/145217917896
+Or you can buy ready made and flashed board on eBay: https://www.ebay.de/itm/145217917896